Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: N umerical t est and c omparison of HEOM and TEDOPA for s tructured e nvironments at l ow t emperatures

-Fig.~\ref{Fig_HEOM2} presents HEOM and TEDOPA results of numerically exact absorption line shapes of the special pair in bacterial reaction centers at $T=5\,{\rm K}$ under the highly structured environmental spectral density shown in Fig.~\ref{Fig_HEOM2}(a).
-The corresponding bath correlation function at $T=5\,{\rm K}$, shown in black in Fig.~\ref{Fig_HEOM2}(b), is well fitted by the sum of $16$ exponentials up to $t=200\,{\rm fs}$, as shown in red.
-Fig.~\ref{Fig_HEOM2}(c) shows that the fitting quality is good enough to reproduce the analytical solution of monomer optical coherence dynamics.
-Fig.~\ref{Fig_HEOM2}(d) displays the absorption spectra of the special pair demonstrating that the results obtained by HEOM and TEDOPA are well matched.
-Our results demonstrate that low-temperature systems can be efficiently simulated by HEOM when the bath correlation function is numerically fitted.
-This contrasts the standard approach where the bath correlation function is expanded as a sum of exponentials in an analytical way for some model spectral densities.
-A well-known example is the Ohmic spectral density with the Lorentz-Drude cutoff function where the number of exponentials required to achieve a desired fitting quality increases as temperature decreases, due to Matsubara terms, making HEOM simulations more challenging.
+Supplementary Figure~\ref{Fig_HEOM2} presents HEOM and TEDOPA results of numerically exact absorption line shapes of the special pair in bacterial reaction centers at $T=5\,{\rm K}$ under the highly structured environmental spectral density shown in Supplementary Figure~\ref{Fig_HEOM2}a.
+The corresponding bath correlation function at $T=5\,{\rm K}$, shown in black in Supplementary Figure~\ref{Fig_HEOM2}b, is well fitted with the sum of $16$ exponentials up to $t=200\,{\rm fs}$, as shown in red.
+Supplementary Figure~\ref{Fig_HEOM2}c shows that the fitting quality is good enough to reproduce the analytical solution of monomer optical coherence dynamics.
+Supplementary Figure~\ref{Fig_HEOM2}d displays the absorption spectra of the special pair demonstrating that the results obtained by HEOM and TEDOPA are well matched.
+Our results demonstrate that low-temperature systems can be efficiently simulated by HEOM when the bath correlation function is numerically fitted with exponentials.
+This contrasts the conventional approach where the bath correlation function is expanded as a sum of exponentials in an analytical way for some model spectral densities.
+A well-known example is the Ohmic spectral density with the Lorentz-Drude cutoff function where the number of exponentials required to achieve a desired fitting quality increases as temperature decreases, due to Matsubara terms, making HEOM simulations more challenging at lower temperatures.
 Even in this case, the simulation cost can be significantly reduced by replacing multiple Matsubara (exponential) terms with a few damped oscillations based on numerical fitting.

-It is notable that the input parameters for HEOM simulations are determined based on the fitting of the bath correlation functions.
+It is notable that the input parameters of HEOM simulations are determined based on the fitting of the bath correlation functions.
 This implies that one needs to improve the fitting quality until simulated HEOM results show convergence, which requires the repetition of HEOM simulations and as a result increases the overall simulation cost.
-This is contrary to TEDOPA where the input parameters for simulations are computed by orthogonal polynomial algorithm~\cite{Prior_PRL2010,Chin_JMP2010,Tamascelli_2019PRL}, which makes it easier to control the accuracy of input parameters when compared to HEOM.
+This is contrary to TEDOPA where the input parameters are computed by orthogonal polynomial algorithm, which makes it easier to control the accuracy of input parameters when compared to HEOM.